amd-zhaofeng/SummarizationAdaptor/Design_Document.md

 - Fix common tokenization artifacts (split words, irregular spacing)
 - Normalize scientific notation, units, and numerical representations

-> **Future work on Advanced Post-Processing**: The following steps represent the design vision but are not yet implemented in the current version.
-These capabilities could be realized through:
->    - Scientific Content Verification: Using LLMs to compare source text and summary for factual consistency
->    - Linguistic Refinement: Chain-of-thought prompting for targeted grammar and fluency improvements
->    - Format Adaptation: Template-based transformation with domain-specific rules

 ### 5.6 Evaluation and Optimization

 #### Step 1: Metrics Implementation and Calculation